StephenGunn/svelte-component-to-image/README.md

 ## Svelte 5 Usage

-The svelte 5 version will be available as the 1.0.0 release.
+The svelte 5 version will be available as the 1.0.0+ release.

+You will need to add `<svelte:options css="injected" />` to every component you want to render as an image.
+You will see an error if you don't and the component will not render.

 ## Svelte 4 Usage